Iain Stewart (politician): Political career

 Stewart stood unsuccessfully as the Conservative Party candidate in the 1999 Scottish Parliament election, for the Glasgow Rutherglen constituency, finishing fourth.
 Returning to Milton Keynes, he was selected to fight Milton Keynes South West at the 2001 general election, losing to incumbent Phyllis Starkey by 6,978 votes.
 Running again at the 2005 election, he lost to Starkey by 4,010 votes.

 He successfully stood against Starkey for the redrawn Milton Keynes South constituency in the 2010 general election, winning by 5,201 votes.
 In the 2015 general election, he was re-elected with an increased vote of 27,601 and majority of 8,672.
 Whilst his majority has fluctuated, Stewart has been returned with a higher share of the vote with each election since 2010, in 2019 obtaining a 50% majority vote share.
 Stewart was a member of Shenley Brook End parish council between 2005 and 2011.

 Transport (especially rail transport), constitutional affairs and education are listed amongst his main political interests.
 He was a member of the Transport Select Committee of the House of Commons from 2010 to 2013, and was the longest-serving Conservative Member of that Committee.
 In 2011 he travelled, with various members of the transport committee, around Europe studying various rail links and rail systems.
 In the October 2013 Ministerial reshuffle, he was appointed as Parliamentary Private Secretary (PPS) to Rt Hon Patrick McLoughlin MP, Secretary of State for Transport.

 Following the 2015 election, he moved to become PPS to David Mundell, Secretary of State for Scotland, to assist with the Scotland Bill.
 He was also re-elected to the Transport Select Committee.

 In July 2016 he was appointed as Parliamentary Private Secretary to Liam Fox, Secretary of State for the Department for International Trade.
 He held this post until the 2017 general election.

 In June 2017, Stewart was returned as the MP for Milton Keynes South with a majority of 1,725 over Labour candidate Hannah O'Neill.
 He retained his place on the Transport Committee in September 2017.

 In December 2017, following the publication of the National Infrastructure Commission's report on the Oxford-Milton Keynes-Cambridge corridor, he was appointed as the Government's official champion for the project.

 In July 2018, he was asked by the Prime Minister to join the Government and he became an Assistant Whip in the Government Whips Office.

 In June 2020, he was appointed Parliamentary Under Secretary of State for Scotland.
 He served in this role until September 2022.

-Stewart contested the new Buckingham and Bletchley seat at the 2024 general election. when he was defeated by Callum Anderson (Labour).
+Stewart contested the new Buckingham and Bletchley seat at the 2024 general election. when he was defeated by the Labour Party candidate, Callum Anderson.

+Post-parliamentary career

+Following his defeat at the 2024 UK General Election, Stewart has worked as a senior consultant at the public affairs consultancy Milton Advisers.
+He was also appointed as and adviser and secretary for the Stansted Airport Consultative Committee.